nhutchison/LogicEngine/README.md

    Mode 13 - Disco Ball - Runs Indefinitely
    Mode 21 - VU Meter (4 seconds)
    Mode 92 - VU Meter - Runs Indefinitely (Spectrum on Teeces)

+///////////////////// Changing Palettes using the Palette Button ///////////////////

+Each press of the palette button will advance the palette by one color set.
+There are a total of six sets currently available, but more can be added easily.

+After changing the palette, a long press (1.5 seconds or more) will save any changes.

+If there have been no short presses (less than 1 second), and the button is long pressed then the display that will be changed will flash.
+Short presses will change the display.

+If multiple long presses are made, the display to change will cycle.
+The order is:

+0 presses - All displays
+1 press   - Front Top Logic
+2 presses - Front Bottom Logic
+3 presses - Rear Logic
+4 presses - Both front logics

+It then cycles back to all displays.

+As noted above, after a short press in any mode where a display is cycled, the long press will exit programming mode, and save and settings.